Fact-checked for accuracy and updated on 3/28/2023

 4. Turn on spam text filtering

-Android phones that run plain Android, like the Google Pixel phones, and Samsung phones have spam filtering built into the Messages app.
-For plain Android, turn it on by opening the Google Messages app and select the menu (triple dots) > Settings > Spam protection > Enable spam protection.
+Android phones that use Google Messages or Samsung Messages have spam filtering built into the Messages app.
+For plain Android, turn it on by opening the Google Messages app and selecting the menu (triple dots or your profile picture in the upper right) > Settings > Spam protection > Enable spam protection.
 For Samsung phones, open the Samsung Messages app and select the menu (triple dots) > Settings > Block numbers and spam > Caller ID and spam protection and switch the toggle to on.
-Also toggle on "Block spam and scam calls."
+Also, toggle on "Block spam and scam calls."

 iPhones don’t have a spam filter, per se.
 However, you can choose to filter out messages from “Unknown Senders” from your “Known Senders” messages list and have them appear in a second tab entitled “Unknown Senders.”
 Go to Settings > Messages and toggle on “Filter Unknown Senders.”
 However, you’ll find that messages from delivery services, doctor’s offices, and other companies are categorized as “Unknown Senders,” making the feature somewhat unhelpful.